Welcome to Coventry P.E.A.C.E. Campus.

 With the help of volunteers with expertise in architecture, city planning and marketing, Coventry P.E.A.C.E.
 Campus stakeholders are researching the viability of developing the site as an arts, culture and education center that will enhance the reputation of Cleveland Heights as “Home To The Arts.”

-The tenants encourage all residents to make their voices heard as these plans move forward.
-Contact city officials, follow P.E.A.C.E.
+The tenants encourage all residents to make their voices heard as these plans move forward, follow P.E.A.C.E.
 Campus on social media, and share information with your friends and neighbors.